 8. I quit smoking

 After 30 years I finally quit smoking!
-Feels weird putting it in writing because it’s only been 5 months – but I’m calling it FINAL!
+Feels weird putting it in writing – but I’m calling it FINAL!
 What I spent in cigarettes was insane, but I never gave it a second thought because I NEEDED it.
 Now I choose to use the cigarette money for flights (believe it or not, it’s the same price for a round trip flight as it was for 1 month of smokes).
+Every time I think to myself “that’s crazy to go down for 4 days” I remind myself that not so long ago I would have literally set that money on fire.
+It’s how I rationalize it – and it works for me!

-9. I buy an annual pass and am a Disney Vacation Club member
+9. I buy an annual pass and I am a Disney Vacation Club Member

 Buying an annual pass is a no brainer when you visit as many times as I do during the year.
 My Disney Vacation Club purchase was the right investment for me when I bought it before Bay Lake Tower opened because I didn’t have to finance it for long and the dollar was good.
 When you finance a DVC membership and then add the maintenance fees – you won’t be ‘saving’ money for years.